lukasz-madon/soundly/README.md

 - ffmpeg for codecs
 - Frontend based on Jinja2 + Bootstrap, Jquery and some js (possibly use of Angular for video/music editor etc)
 - hosting heroku (maybe barebone AWS or Digital Ocean)
-- dns and domain gandi.net
+- DNS and domain gandi.net
+- for searching Algolia maybe or elastic search?
+- New Relict for performance
+- Other add-ons for logging etc

 ### Gotchas